meilisearch/specifications/text/0085-api-keys.md

 #### 1.5.1 Summary Key Points

-- Occurrences of `master key` are changed by `main key`.
-- `MEILI_MASTER_KEY` environment variable is renamed `MEILI_MAIN_KEY`.
-- `--master-key` CLI option is renamed `--main-key`.
-- `/keys` management is restricted to the main key.
+- `/keys` management is restricted to the master key.
-- When a main key is set at MeiliSearch first-launch, we generate two pre-configured `API Key` resources.
-A `Default Search API Key` restricted to the search action and a `Default Admin API Key` to handle all operations (except managing API Keys) on MeiliSearch.
+- When a master key is set at MeiliSearch first-launch, we generate two pre-configured default `API Key` resources.
+A `Default Search API Key` restricted to the search action and a `Default Admin API Key` to handle all operations (except managing `/keys` resource) on MeiliSearch.
-- These default API Key can be modified/deleted with the `/keys` endpoint but are not regenerated if MeiliSearch has already generated them at some point.
+- These default API Keys can be modified/deleted with the `/keys` endpoint but are not regenerated if MeiliSearch has already generated them at some point.
 - New endpoints are added to manage the `API Key` resource.
 - `API keys` can have restrictions on which methods can be accessed via an `actions` list; they can also `expiresAt` a specific date time and be restricted to a specific set of `indexes`.
 - There is no possibility to regenerate the value of the `key` field for an `API key` in this first iteration.

-#### 1.5.2 Main Key
+#### 1.5.2 Master Key

-The main key exists to secure a MeiliSearch instance.
-As soon as a main key is set via the  `MEILI_MAIN_KEY` environment variable or the `--main-key` CLI option , the endpoint `/keys` is accessible only for the main key holder.
+The master key exists to secure a MeiliSearch instance.
+As soon as a master key is set via the  `MEILI_MASTER_KEY` environment variable or the `--master-key` CLI option , the endpoint `/keys` is accessible only for the master key holder.
 It can be seen as a super admin key; It must be shared only with people who have to manage the security of a MeiliSearch instance.

-This main key is not an API Key, thus is not stored and fetchable from an API endpoint.
+This master key is not an API Key, thus is not stored and fetchable from an API endpoint.
 It must be seen as a runtime lock that activates the security of MeiliSearch as soon as an instance is launched with it.

-At the first launch of MeiliSearch with a main key, MeiliSearch automatically generates two default API keys (See the `GET - /keys` example) to cover many of the most basic needs.
+At the first launch of MeiliSearch with a master key, MeiliSearch automatically generates two default API keys (See the `GET - /keys` example) to cover many of the most basic needs.
 It generates a `Default Search API Key` dedicated to the search that can be used on the client-side and a `Default Admin API Key` to manipulate a MeiliSearch instance from a backend side.

-If the value of the main key changes, the previously generated `API Keys` do not change or expire.
+If the value of the master key changes, the previously generated `API Keys` do not change or expire.
 Thus, MeiliSearch does not re-generate the previous generated default API keys.

-If the main key is removed at MeiliSearch launch, the previously generated API keys no longer secure the MeiliSearch instance.
+If the master key is removed at MeiliSearch launch, the previously generated API keys no longer secure the MeiliSearch instance.

-If MeiliSearch is launched with the `production` value for the `MEILI_ENV` environment variable or the `--env` CLI option, a main key is mandatory to force the user to secure his instance.
-If the main key is omitted in that particular case, MeiliSearch launch is aborted and displays the `Error: In production mode, the environment variable MEILI_MAIN_KEY is mandatory` error in stdout.
+If MeiliSearch is launched with the `production` value for the `MEILI_ENV` environment variable or the `--env` CLI option, a master key is mandatory to force the user to secure his instance.
+If the master key is omitted in that particular case, MeiliSearch launch is aborted and displays the `Error: In production mode, the environment variable MEILI_MASTER_KEY is mandatory` error in stdout.

-> A user coming from a version prior upgrading to v0.25.0 who has a master-key will just have to change the name to main-key.
+> 🚨 A user coming from a version prior to v0.25.0 and having a master-key will have to update his code to use the newly generated default keys replacing the public and private.
+Since the keys are generated uniquely and no longer cascade from the master key.
 See 1.5.3 Defaults API Key section.

+> 🚨 The master-key should never be exposed to the public or bad-intentioned persons for security measures as it may compromise a MeiliSearch instance.

-> Note that the main key does not appear on the `/keys` endpoints.
+> Note that the master key does not appear on the `/keys` endpoints.

-All occurences of `MASTER`/`master` related to the security are changed by `MAIN`/`main`.

 #### 1.5.3 Default API Keys

-When the user accessing the machine launches MeiliSearch with a `main` key the first time, MeiliSearch will generate two API keys described below, as it did before with the `public` and `private` key.
+When the user accessing the machine launches MeiliSearch with a `master` key the first time, MeiliSearch will generate two API keys described below, as it did before with the `public` and `private` key.

-If the user changes the value of the `main` key later, these two default keys are not modified.
+If the user changes the value of the `master` key later, these two default keys are not modified.
 However, these two API keys can be changed using the `/keys' endpoints.
-Previously, changing the `master` key involved having to update all client applications using the `public` or `private` key because they were generated from the `master` key at each launch.

-The value of the `key` field of these default keys is cascaded from the value of the main key as before for the generation of the `public` and `private` from the `master`.
-Therefore, users coming from a version prior to v0.25.0 are not impacted and it will be completely transparent for them.
-They will just have to change the `MEILI_MASTER_KEY` / `--master-key` to `MEILI_MAIN_KEY` or `--main-key.

-MeiliSearch must know that it has already generated these Default API Keys internally so if the user delete them, the engine should not regenerate them again when MeiliSearch is launched again with a `main` key.
+MeiliSearch must know that it has already generated these Default API Keys internally so if the user delete them, the engine should not regenerate them again when MeiliSearch is launched again with a `master` key.

 ##### 1.5.3.1 Default Search API Key